Seversky P-35: Design and development

 The P&W also failed to deliver its rated power as it put out only 738 hp, and top speed was again well below 300 mph.
 While more expensive than the Curtiss and Vought designs, the Seversky was a clear winner of the Air Corps' competition, with an order for 77 P-35 fighters and spare parts equivalent to eight airplanes being placed on 16 June 1936 at a cost of $1,636,250.
 Modifications from SEV-1XP to production P-35 standard included partial instead of complete mainwheel fairings and seven degrees of dihedral to the outer wing panels.

 The first production P-35 was delivered to the USAAC in May 1937, preceded by a company owned pre-production aircraft and demonstrator, the AP-1.
 Only 76 P-35s were built, delivery being completed in August 1938, with the 77th aircraft finished as the prototype XP-41.
 When it wanted further fighters in 1937, the Air Corps, who were unhappy with both the slow delivery of the P-35, and sale of 2PA two-seat aircraft to the Japanese Navy, ordered 210 Curtiss P-36s.

 Also in 1937, a P-35 with naval equipment was supplied to the United States Navy for a design competition to replace the Navy's biplane fighters with an all-metal monoplane.
-Contrary to usual Navy practice, the single test aircraft was operated under civil registration as NX1254 and was not assigned a formal Navy serial number nor a type designation, and was instead operated as the NF-1, a company designation standing for "Naval Fighter One".
+Contrary to usual Navy practice, the single test aircraft was not assigned a formal Navy serial number nor a type designation; it was instead operated under civil aircraft registration as NX1254 and called the NF-1, a company designation standing for "Naval Fighter One".
 The prototype competed against the Brewster F2A and Grumman F4F, but was found unsatisfactory, with the F2A being ordered into production.
 According to some sources, the type designation of FN was assigned to the Seversky under the 1922 United States Navy aircraft designation system, but others claim this is in error.

 Seversky continued to develop the design with the hope of selling more aircraft both to the Air Corps and to civil and export customers.
 It modified the prototype SEV-1XP as a single seat racer, the S-1 entering it into the 1937 Bendix Trophy, where it finished in fourth place.
 The competition was won by the S-2 (registration number NR70Y), a similar aircraft built for Frank Fuller of the Fuller Paint Company.
 S-2 also won the Bendix Trophy in 1939 and placed second in 1938.
 The aircraft was used to portray the "Drake Bullet" in the 1938 film Test Pilot.